-Up to a third of fires are now being started during the school day, draft guidance from the Government for headteachers reveals.
+Up to a third of fires are now being started during the school day, according to the Government's draft guidance for headteachers.

-Around 70 per cent of the 1,300 fires which fire crews tackle at schools each year are believed to have been started deliberately.
+Around 70 per cent of the 1,300 fires which firefighters tackle at schools every year are believed to have been started deliberately.

-Schools face a significantly higher risk than other public buildings because young arsonists see them as a challenge.
+Schools face a significantly higher risk than other public buildings such as theatres and cinemas because young arsonists regard targeting schools as a challenge.